ofiwg/libfabric/man/fi_domain.3.md

   received operations.

 *FI_PROGRESS_CONTROL_UNIFIED*
 : This progress model indicates that the user will synchronize progressing the data and control operations themselves (i.e. this allows the control interface to NOT be thread safe).
-It is only valid for control progress (not data progress).
-  Setting control=FI_PROGRESS_CONTROL_UNIFIED, data=FI_PROGRESS_MANUAL, and
-  threading=FI_THREAD_DOMAIN/FI_THREAD_COMPLETION allows Libfabric to remove all locking in the critical data progress path.
+It implies manual progress, and when combined with threading=FI_THREAD_DOMAIN/FI_THREAD_COMPLETION allows Libfabric to remove all locking in the critical data progress path.

 *FI_PROGRESS_UNSPEC*
 : This value indicates that no progress model has been defined.
 It